 BBC Radio is a service of the British Broadcasting Corporation which has operated in the UK under the terms of a Royal Charter since 1927.

 Commercial Radio has been broadcasting in the UK since 1973.
-Stations are funded through sourcing advertising and their broadcasting licenses are awarded by Ofcom.
+Stations are funded through advertising revenue and their broadcasting licenses are awarded by Ofcom.